Title

 Monitoring

 Early detection of cankerworms and defoliation is important.
-Monitor the upper tree branches for young caterpillars and
+Monitor upper tree branches for young caterpillars and early defoliation using binoculars during spring, from early to late May.

 Trunk Banding

 Tree banding is not an effective control of cankerworms, although it can be used for early detection.
-For early cankerworm detection, place a 3- to 4-inch band of a sticky adhesive compound completely around the trunk about 5 feet above the ground (Figure 15).
-Because female moths are wingless and must crawl up the trunk of their host tree to lay eggs, this band traps females and prevents them from
+For early cankerworm detection, place a 3- to 4-inch-wide band of sticky adhesive compound completely around the trunk, about 5 feet above the ground (Figure 15).
+Because female moths are wingless and must crawl up the trunk of their host tree to lay eggs, this band traps females and prevents them from depositing eggs on the upper trunk and branches.

 Tree banding should be done during early to mid-September to trap fall cankerworms and again in mid-March to trap spring cankerworm females.
 The canopies of treated trees should be isolated from the canopies of neighboring trees.
-If the canopies of several trees intermingle, the trunks of all of the trees must
+If the canopies of several trees intermingle, the trunks of all of the trees must be banded.

 When banding is used as an early detection technique in shelterbelts, the adhesive should be applied as soon as the snow melts.
 The bands should be placed selectively on three or four trees along the length of the shelterbelt and monitored weekly for the presence of trapped moths.
-If large numbers are present, serious defoliation is likely to occur and management may be warranted when cankerworm larvae begin feeding.
+If large numbers are present, serious defoliation is likely, and management may be warranted when cankerworm larvae begin feeding.

 Adhesive compounds are available as a paste and also as a pressurized aerosol spray.
-Because the paste can be applied easily with a putty knife, it is often the best formulation to use
+Because the paste can be applied easily with a putty knife, it is often the best formulation to use for the first application of a new band.

 Biological Control

 Several species of parasitic wasps are known to attack eggs or caterpillars of fall and spring cankerworms (Figure 16).
 However, the parasitism rate is typically too low (about 15% to 20%) for effective management.
-A nuclear polyhedrosis virus also can infect and kill caterpillars (Figure 17), especially during outbreak years and moist conditions.
+A nuclear polyhedrosis virus can also infect and kill caterpillars (Figure 17), especially during outbreak years and moist conditions.

 Chemical Control